patcorwin/fossil/README.md

 ### Ik/Fk
 This is managed through an instanced shape on all the controls made by a card instead of putting it on one control, the might get hidden.
 In the channel box will be a shape with a name ending in `FKIK_SWITCH`

+Or got to "Artist Tools" tab and hit the button with the two encircling arrows.
+Hover over any of the shelf buttons to see their name.

+Drag them off the shelf onto yours.
+Don't worry, they are regenerated on this shelf whenever fossil is opened.

 ### There are many more features, documentation coming soon.

+Check the wiki